youanahabib117/sales-data-warehouse/README.md

     - Shipping time
   - Profit was analyzed, looking at gross margin percentage, top 20 profit-generating products, and most profitable products per unit
   - Time-Series analysis was conducted, exploring yearly and monthly revenue and profit trends

+## Data Warehouse Outputs:
+- Raw schema: Created by importing the CSV files as is, one table per CSV file.
+Data was not changed in any way.
+Contains 6 tables, where all column data types are "text" to prevent loss of information on import.
+- Relational schema: Contains the 7 table relational data model.
+The original tables were preserved as much as possible, with relationships between one another.
+Appropriate data types were applied.
+- Analytical schema: Contains 3 tables organized in a fact-and-dimension model (specifically star schema), with sales as the fact and customers and products as the dimensions.
+Organized in a way to reduce the number of joins required during querying for efficiency purposes.

 ## Relational Data Model:
 ![Data Warehouse Architecture](documents/relational_data_model.png)